nicolas-rabault/poppy_install/README.md

     ```bash
       odroid@odroid:~$ curl -L https://raw.githubusercontent.com/MakingBot/webapp/master/poppy/setup.sh | sudo bash
     ```

-    Do not forget to set the root password "odroid"
+    Do not forget to set the root password "odroid" and reboot after that.

 Let's start the installation :